trillek-team/trillek-computer/DCPU-16.md

 RAM at the location of the value inside the brackets".
 For example, A means the value of A register, but [A] means the value of the RAM at the location that points (DS << 16) | A. Also anything i nthe form [bar:foo] means that is the value of the RAM at the location that points (barr << 16) | foo .
 So the previus example could be write as [DS:A].
-Also in the notation we will use BYTES and WORDS for
-16 bit values and DWORDs for 32 bit values.
+Also in the notation we will use BYTES for 8 bit values, WORDS for 16 bit values and DWORDs for 32 bit values.

-Whenever the CPU needs to read a word, it reads [PS:PC], then increases PC by one.
+Whenever the CPU needs to read an instruction, it reads [PS:PC], then increases PC by two as every instrucction is 16 bit wide.
+Shorthand for this is [PS:PC+2].
-Shorthand for this is [PS:PC++].
-In some cases, the CPU will modify a value before reading it, in this case the shorthand is [PS:++PC].
+In some cases, the CPU will modify a value before [U:++V] or [U:--V]were U is a Segment register and V is a register.
+When we say that the DCPU-16 Push a value to the Stack, writes these value at [SS:--SP].
+When we say that TR3200 Pops a value from the stack, reads a value from [SS:SP++].
+Remember that we work with 16 bit values in Little Endian, so to store a value in the Stack, we need to push each byte of a word value.

+Code must be aligned to 2 byte boundary.

 Registers :

-  - A, B, C, X, Y, Z, I, J - General Purpose Registers (GPR)
+  - A, B, C, X, Y, Z, I, J - General Purpose Registers (GPR) of 16 bit
   - PS - Program Segment register
   - PC - Program Counter.
 [PS:PC] points to the next instruction to be executed
   - SS - Stack Segment register